 The first step is going over your garage door and checking absolutely all of its components and structure.
 Focus on its mechanism, mobile parts and the weatherstripping.
 Especially, if you fail to do it last winter.
 Your garage door’s weatherstripping is the padded seal used to close all gaps around the door.
 The weatherstripping becomes worn in time.
 Especially, during winter and do lack of maintenance.

 Check the weatherstripping’s condition and consider replacing it.
 Also, look for rust and corrosion around your garage door’s structure.
 Rust should be immediately removed before continuing with any further repair.

 Keep your garage door lubricated

+This is a simple, but effective preventive method.
 Your garage door is full of moving parts, and these should all be checked regularly.
 As with anything that moves, lubrication is key to creating a smooth movement.
 You will want to check that your garage door springs, tracks, bearings and rollers are all free of grit and properly lubricated.
-As mentioned in an earlier garage door maintenance blog post, a little bit of WD-40 can go a long way.
-This repair will make itself know quickly if you re one who has to open the garage door manually, as it should diminish the force needed to perform the action.
+A little bit of WD-40 should do the job.

 Your garage door’s electrical system should be operative and in perfect condition.
 Extreme cold, humidity and other weather conditions related to the winter, can easily bust a dysfunctional garage door electrical system.
 If you notice anything awkward, contact immediately the garage door experts in Colorado.
 No matter your garage door problem or issue, Colorado Overhead Door Company can assist, fix, install or replace your garage door system.
 Contact us today!